Building a WordPress Member Directory Page - ProfilePress

 User Roles to Display: This setting is used to select the user roles that should be visible or be part of the directory.

-And if a particular user ID appears in the Comma Separated List of Users ID to Only Show setting and also in the Comma Separated List of Users ID to Exclude setting, then the member will be visible in the Member Directory.
-The reason is that precedence is given to the Comma Separated List of Users ID to Only Show setting.
+Suppose a particular user ID appears in the Comma Separated List of Users ID to Only Show setting and in the Comma comma-separated list of Users IDs to Exclude setting.
+In that case, the member will be visible in the Member Directory.
+The reason is that precedence is given to the Comma Separated List of user IDs to Only Show settings.

-Comma Separated List of Users ID to Exclude: This setting is used to specify a list of users ID to exclude.
+Comma Separated List of User IDs to Exclude: This setting is used to specify a list of user IDs to exclude.

 Enable Profile Picture: This setting specifies whether the profile picture of the members in the directory should be visible or not.
 This is enabled by default.